-Child labor affects the lives of roughly 150 million children worldwide.
-These children have been forced to give up school, sports, play and sometimes even their families and homes to work under dangerous, harmful and abusive conditions.
-Many children are engaged in paid and unpaid forms of work worldwide, but are classified as child laborers when the work is considered hazardous or the child is underage.
+These children have been forced to give up school, sports, play and sometimes even their families and homes, often to work under dangerous, harmful and abusive conditions.
+Many children are engaged in paid and unpaid forms of work worldwide, but are only classified as child labourers when the work is considered hazardous or the child is underage.

-Many products, foods and services the world relies on have a degree of involvement in child labor, making elimination a difficult task.
-However, the international community has identified child labor as a major setback in children’s rights and national development, and made substantial progress to combat the situation.
-Child labor among girls has fallen by 40 percent since 2000, compared to 25 percent for boys.
-But there is still a great amount of work to be done to continue to reduce the incidence of child labor.
+Around the world, children living in poverty are vulnerable to exploitation and becoming child labourers.
+In addition, many products, foods and services we rely on involve an element of child labour, making elimination a difficult task.
+However, the international community has identified child labour as a major setback in children’s rights and national development, and made substantial progress to combat the situation.
+Whilst rates are declining, it is estimated that more than 100 million children will still be trapped in child labour by 2020.
+There is still much work to be done to continue to reduce the incidence of child labour.

-According to the United Nations, effective elimination of child labor requires policies that address recurrent poverty and the vulnerability of households to economic shocks.
-One of the most important policy responses to child labor is education.
+According to the United Nations, effective elimination of child labour requires policies that address the cycle of poverty.
+One of the most important policy responses to child labour is education.
 With little to no access to education, children are often left with no choice but to begin working in exploitative, dangerous jobs.

-The elimination of child labor is not a one-step solution, but with more awareness, access to education and policies in place, the world can continue to move in the right direction.
+The elimination of child labour is not a one-step solution, but with more awareness, access to education and policies in place, the world can continue to move in the right direction.